CORNERSTONE INSPIRATION FOR PROFESSIONAL FREEDOM LIFESTYLE RESOURCES TIPS, TRICKS AND LEARNINGS ANNOUNCEMENTS

 Mentors are just as important.

 I’ve been both mentor and mentee throughout my professional life and it’s always propelled me forward.
-In this life of blogging, I look to my friend Joyce of Mosaic Starfish for collaboration, idea-bouncing and overall support as well as Gayanna an early adopter of online business ventures and successful entrepreneur, who I met through the Groove mentorship program for tech advice and guidance.
+In this life of blogging, creating a website from scratch was new to me (no IT team on speed dial!).
+So I found Gayanna an early adopter of online business ventures and successful entrepreneur.
+I met her through the Groove mentorship program for tech advice and guidance.

 This is of course, in addition to my mentors who have been part of my life throughout my career.
 It’s important to have a support system that understands your goals, personality, skill set and can point you in the right direction for various aspects of your business.